Multics > About

 The main hosting site is currently at the ISP pair.net.
 The account has a control panel that manages incoming email, domain names, billing, and other details.
 The domain name multicians.org is registered at pairdomains.com and the Pair account has its own password and control panel.
 Specific settings are documented elsewhere.

 Currently our hosting account uses a "Virtual Private Server" running in a virtual machine on an all-SSD server at Pair.
 The VPS is running Ubuntu Linux.
-The SQL datbases are on a separate shared server at Pair.
+The SQL databases are on a separate shared server at Pair.

 multicians.org mail reflector maintenance